Nooberieno/DnD-Homebrew/Gojo's Guide to Cursing/subclasses/Cursed Techniques/Idle Transfiguration.md

 These effects end at the beginning of your next turn

 ### Level 17: _Domain Expansion: Self Embodiment of Perfection_
-You learn the pinnacle of Jujutsu Sorcery, a Domain Expansion, which acts as your 9th level spell
+You learn the pinnacle of Jujutsu Sorcery, a Domain Expansion, which acts as your 9th level spell.
+Once your domain ends you may not use any of your technique features untill you complete a long or short rest.

 _9th level Evocation_
 **Casting Time**: 1 action